MEASURING SUBCONSCIOUS ATTITUDES

 There are several variants of implicit testing but all rely in some way on measuring how long it takes for people to sort concepts and ideas.
 At Mindlab we have an online lab that utilises both:

-- Implicit Association Tests (IATs) where people make no explicit decisions,
+- Implicit Association Tests (IATs)

-These tests can be used to measure how negative or positive people subconsciously feel about brands as well as how strongly they associate them with different concepts.
+These implicit type tests can be used to measure how negative or positive people subconsciously feel about brands as well as how strongly they associate them with different concepts.
 For example, is your brand more strongly associated with being friendly, trustworthy or tasty after having been shown an advert?

 The monadic (between group) testing of concepts allows us to quantify how new communications affect perceptions of your brand; how positively people feel towards imagery & packaging; how implicit attitudes change as a result of advertising or marketing material; and how people subconsciously feel about your brand compared to competitor’s brands.